 - Meanwhile, in a large bowl, combine rolled oats, quick oats, pumpkin spice, cinnamon, almonds, pumpkin seeds, and coconut.

-- In a small bowl or glass measuring cup, combine almond butter and maple syrup, then add to bowl of dry ingredients, add chia seed gel and stir until the dry mixture is well coated.
-Use hands at the end to fully mix as needed.
+- In a small bowl or glass measuring cup, combine almond butter, maple syrup and vanilla, then add to bowl of dry ingredients.
+Add chia seed gel and stir until the dry mixture is well coated.
+Use your hands at the end to fully mix as needed.

 Nutrition